-As part of the NSW Government’s commitment to the NDIS, it is transferring all services it provides directly to people with disability to the non-government sector by 1 July 2018.
+As part of the NSW Government’s commitment to the NDIS, it is transferring all services it provides directly to people with disability to the non-government sector.
 Currently, Supported Independent Living (SIL) services and Specialist Disability Accommodation (SDA) services are being provided by the Department of Family and Community Services (FACS).
 The NDIS prefers that SIL and SDA services are provided by separate providers so that residents have more choice and control over their services and supports.

 What will SIL and SDA providers do?

 - A SIL provider delivers onsite disability and daily living services.
 It is not expected that transferring FACS staff will change as a result of the transfer.

 - A SDA provider manages property and tenancy services.

 Has there previously been an agreement between residents of group homes and FACS?

 Until now, there has been no formal agreement in place between residents and the provider covering the terms of their accommodation.
 This means that any understanding residents or families had was in fact not protected or guaranteed through any formal agreement.
 With the arrival of the NDIS, the NDIA requires that both SIL providers and SDA providers have agreements in place with residents and clients.

 Is there a guarantee of service with the new providers?